fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 <figcaption class="center">Figure 5: Price spread in CORE region as heat map<figcaption>
 </figure>

-Here we can see that in July (but also a bit later) the highest price spreads are in the middle of the day.
-These are typically the hours that solar is the most active.
-Also in the last two months the afternoon hours are higher price spread now that the sun is picking up again.
+Here we can see that in July 2022 (but also a bit later) the highest price spreads are in the middle of the day.
+These are typically the hours that solar energy is the most active.
+Also, in the last two months of 2022 the afternoon hours have higher price spread when the sun is picking up again.
 These do have a smaller magnitude due to lower prices overall compared to summer of '22.

 ## Price Spreads Performance
-So how are these price spreads in the bigger picture?
-In figure 6 below the absolute hourly price spread is binned in categories.
-Each number per category shows the percentage of timestamps that fall in it, out of the total set.
+So how do these price spreads play a role in the bigger picture?
+In figure 6 below, the absolute hourly price spread is binned in categories.
+Each category shows the percentage of timestamps that fall in it, out of the total set.

 {{< plotly json="fig_spread_abs.json" height="400px" caption="Figure 6: Absolute hourly price spreads in CORE region excluding Poland, binned in categories." >}}

 Here we can see that in 26.98% of the hours there was full price convergence (bar A), so a price spread of 0.
 For a large area such as the CORE one, in crisis times, that's quite impressive!
-In almost half of the time, 49.35%, the price spread was less then 100 EUR/MWh (split out over bar B, C and D).
+In almost half of the time, 49.35%, the price spread was less than 100 EUR/MWh (split out over bar B, C and D).
 Although that doesn't sound that much in these times, it is quite context dependent.
-100 EUR/MWh spread between 10 and 110 is much more impactful then say between 700 and 800 EUR/MWh.
+A 100 EUR/MWh spread between 10 and 110 is much more impactful than, for instance, between 700 and 800 EUR/MWh.

-To better look at this indicator in this context, we can calculate a new indicator C%.
-This is then defined as the hourly price spread as expressed as a percentage of the mean price in that hour.
+To better look at this indicator in this context, we introduce a new indicator C%.
+This indicator is then defined as the "hourly price spread as expressed as a percentage of the mean price in a determined hour".
 Or more formally:

 $$ C_{\\%}(t) = \dfrac{\overline{P_{spread}(t)}}{\overline{P(t)}}\cdot 100[\\%] $$
 in which the $\overline{bar}$ denotes the average over all CORE zones excluding PL at timestamp $t$

-So to take the above example for a simple situation of two zones, a 10-110 spread is then expressed as C% of 167%, while for the 700-800 spread the C% comes down to a mere 13.3%.
+Now lets revisit the above example for a simple situation of two zones.
+A 10-110 spread is then expressed as a C% of 167%, while for the 700-800 spread the C% comes down to a mere 13.3%.

-Lets now bin the resulting numbers over the whole dataset, which results in figure 7 below.
+Next, we will bin the resulting numbers over the whole dataset.
+The result is shown in figure 7 below.

 {{< plotly json="fig_spread_pct.json" height="400px" caption="Figure 7: Hourly price spreads in CORE region excluding Poland, relative to hourly mean price, binned in categories." >}}

-Full convergence (or $C\\%=0$) is still 26.98% of the time.
-However now we can also see that in 28.59% of the time the price spread is between 0 and 25% of the mean price in an hour!
-So in total for a little over half of the time (55.57%) the price spreads are less then a quarter of the mean price.
-Within the context of the extreme market conditions this seems a quite good result!
+Full convergence (or $C\\%=0$) is still 26.98% of the total time.
+However, now we can also see that in 28.59% of the total time the price spread is between 0 and 25% of the mean price in an hour!
+Combined this means that in a little over half of the time (55.57%) the price spreads are less than a quarter of the mean price.
+Within the context of the extreme market conditions, this seems a quite good result!

-An even better benchmark would be to compare this with a non flowbased approach, but that is not possible because that doesn't exist anymore in the CORE region.
-Comparing with another flowbased region is also not possible yet, the nordic region is implementing flowbased but not yet live.
-Perhaps in the future it would be interesting to see how flowbased performs, price spread wise, in this different region.
-But for that we have to wait at least another year.
+An even better benchmark would be to compare this with a non flowbased approach.
+Unfortunately, this is not possible because this data does not exist anymore in the CORE region.
+Comparing with another flowbased region is also not possible yet, the nordic region is implementing flowbased but this is not done yet.
+Perhaps in the future it would be interesting to see how flowbased performs in terms of price spreads, in this different region and context.
+But for that we may have to wait at least another year.

-So within the context we can see now, the system seems to hold up quite nicely.
-It would be interesting to see that the longer flowbased CORE marketcoupling runs, how the full (or almost full) price convergence share holds up.
+So within the data we can see now, the system seems to perform very well.
+It will be interesting to see how the full (or almost full) price convergence share holds up the longer flowbased CORE marketcoupling runs.

 ## Bonus Annex
-As a bonus to check our earlier theory about price spreads going up in the middle of the day, we can also look at the C% indicator, averaged per hour of the day.
+As a bonus, to check whether our earlier assumption about price spreads going up in sunny hours holds, we can also look at the C% indicator, averaged per hour of the day.
 This is shown in figure 8 below.

 {{< plotly json="fig_spread_pct_perhour.json" height="400px" caption="Figure 8: Hourly price spreads relative to hourly mean price, binned per hour of the day" >}}